jcbritobr/workerpool/README.md

 ## Workerpool
-A simple rust workerpool implementation.
-It uses channels to synchronize the jobs.
+A simple rust workerpool implementation that uses channels to synchronize the jobs.
+It can spawn a fixed number of worker threads, that waits for a job queue to consum.

 * Use